wendyltan/SearchDir/README.md

 ## Noted
 I tried to make `SFile` class integrated with `builder pattern`,but I soon found it unnecessary and remove the code.

+If you want to see more about how design pattern is implemented in Java,check out my repo here: [JavaDPImpl](https://github.com/wendyltan/JavaDPImpl)